-Commission only pay refers to how some California sales employees are paid for their work and/or services.
+Commission only pay refers to how some California sales employees are paid for work and/or services.
 In this arrangement, you earn a commission, or an amount of money, when you sell something.
-This amount is determined by either the quantity of items you sell, or the value of the item sold.
-Note that this pay arrangement is only available for sales employees.
+This amount is determined by either:

 As a general rule, California law requires that commissions be paid at least two times per month.
-Also, workers are generally entitled to unpaid commissions upon the termination of employment.
+Also, you are generally entitled to unpaid commissions upon the termination of employment.

 The commission agreement is a document that sets forth the specific terms of a commission-only pay arrangement.
 Some of these terms may include:

-- when the employer must pay a commission by, and/or
+- when your employer must pay your commission by, and/or

-- the time when a commission becomes earned.
+- the time when your commission becomes earned.

 - at minimum wage for the total number of hours worked,